developedbyaya/JavaScript/README.md

 The `alert()` keyword in JS is used to display messages or alerts as the word itself implies to the user.
 The message will appear like this (in firefox), depending on the browser you are using, it might appear slightly different:

 ![alertbox](https://github.com/developedbyaya/JavaScript/assets/135131214/ce3b51e0-cf5e-481e-a3b1-1873e3d8edf0)

+### Declaring variables

+A variable is a placeholder for a value.
+Think of it as a box that holds some vaulable piece of indormation or item for us.

+To declare a variable if JS we use the folowing keywords:
+1. `const` - used to declare a variable whose value you do not want changed.
+2. `let` - value of variable can later be changed or updated.
+3. `var` // No longer reccommended.

+Examples:

+`const age = 21`
+`let firstName = "John"`
+`var lastName = "Doe"` // No longer reccommended.

+### Rules for naking variables

+Variable names must:

+1. Not start with a number.
+This is wrong `let 1age;` !!
+2. Start with a letter, a dollar sign ($) or an underscore (_).
+Examples; `let $money`, `const _yourAge`, `let user123`.
+3. Not contain spaces in between.
+This is wrong `const my age`, do this instead; `const my_age`.
+4. Must not be a special or reserved keyword such as `int`, `let`, `class`.

+Check the list of reserved keyword in JS from MDN here -> [Reserved Keywords In JS](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#keywords),